dibyendutapadar/dibs-site/content/projects/Chat with Local Documents.md

 weight: 1
 cover:
   image: "/img/20251109185651.png"
-  alt: "Cover image alt text"
+  alt: "Chat with Local Documents"
 ---

 The project enables chatting and extracting information and insights from internal documents using a locally deployed LLM.